IceCreamCatLol/pzr/README.md

 ## pzr / pozor database
-database of musteryworld's cheaters, that's it pastebin removed my paste so moving it here
+database of musteryworld's cheaters, that's it, pastebin removed my paste so moving it here